 Surrey, B.C., home to Crescent Beach is an amazing place to bike.
 Download the “My Surrey” app for the latest bike route updates.
-Riding from Crescent Beach to White Rock or vice-versa for lunch will be sure to build up your appetite.
+Riding from Crescent Beach to White Rock; the ride will leave any biker hungry for a good meal on the pier.

 Birch Bay State Park is a great place to bike along the waterfront.
 Bike to the main strip and stop at The C Shop.
-Take a break from the ride for a swim or a brief clam dig.
+Take a break from the ride for a swim or a suntanning break.
 Birch Bay State Park is full of activities for the whole family.
 For more information, go to parks.state.wa.us/170/Birch-Bay.

 Looking for more miles, or to get out of town for a couple hours?
-Head south on the Interurban Trail starting from Fairhaven Park.
-Besides a couple of gravel ascents and descents, the six-mile-long Interurban offers a straight, flat ride to Larrabee State Park under the Chuckanut evergreen forest canopy.
-Paralleling the picturesque Chuckanut Drive most of the way there, the trail offers spectacular views of Bellingham Bay and the San Juan Islands.
+Start at Fairhaven Park and head south on the Interurban Trail.
+Besides a couple of gravel ascents and descents, the six-mile-long ride offers a straight, flat course to Larrabee State Park under the Chuckanut evergreen forest canopy.
+Paralleling the picturesque Chuckanut Drive most of the way there, this trail offers spectacular views of Bellingham Bay and the San Juan Islands.
 For more information and a map of the trail, go to whatcomcounty.us/3620/Interurban-Trail.

 The Hertz Trail is another beautiful 6.2-mile path outside of Bellingham that edges the east side of Lake Whatcom.
-Starting near the North Lake Whatcom Trail, which offers an intense climb and descent, the Hertz Trail is certainly the more leisurely option with only a 100-foot elevation gain.
-Great for walkers and runners as well, there are plenty of spots along the lakeshore to take a refreshing dip in the water.
+Starting near the North Lake Whatcom Trail, which offers an intense climb and descent, the Hertz Trail is a more leisurely option with only a 100-foot elevation gain.
+This route is great for walkers and runners as well, as there are plenty of spots along the lakeshore to take a refreshing dip in the water.
 For more information, go to bit.ly/2SyyjDQ

-The trails in Little Mountain Park in Mount Vernon are 6.5 miles of biking trails and 1.4 miles of road that will prove a faster and smoother ride up the hill.
-This is a good place to introduce yourself to mountain biking, as the trails are best suited for beginner to intermediate riders.
+Little Mountain Park in Mount Vernon boasts 6.5 miles of biking trails and 1.4 miles of road.
+This is a good place for an introduction to mountain biking as the trails are best suited for beginner to intermediate riders.
 For more information, go to bit.ly/2Ttu7Wa.

-Olympic Discover Trail East in Port Townsend is a waterfront trail you won’t regret cruising.
-The trailhead is a 7.3-mile waterfront trail experience that will lead you through trees and natural beauty, which runs parallel at times to State Route 20.
+Olympic Discover Trail East in Port Townsend is a waterfront trail visitors won’t regret cruising.
+The trailhead is a 7.3-mile waterfront trail experience that will lead bikers through trees and natural beauty, sometimes running parallel to State Route 20.
 More information can be found at olympicdiscoverytrail.org.

 For a more challenging island ride, try Mount Constitution on Orcas Island.
-It will prove both exhausting and well worth the view.
+This ride will prove exhausting but well worth the view.
 Mount Constitution is the highest point in the San Juan Islands.
-At the crest you will find a stone tower replica of a 12th century Russian watchtower.
-From the tower, the 360-degree view is extraordinary.
+At the crest bikers will find a stone tower replica of a 12th century Russian watchtower.
+The 360-degree view from the tower is extraordinary.
 For more information, visit moranstatepark.com/mount-constitution.